Icinga/icinga2/doc/08-advanced-topics.md

 Icinga 2 supports optional detection of hosts and services that are "flapping".

 Flapping occurs when a service or host changes state too frequently, which would result in a storm of problem and recovery notifications.
-With flapping enabled a flapping notification will be sent while other notifications are suppresed until it calms down after receiving the same status from checks a few times. flapping can help detecting configuration problems (wrong thresholds), troublesome services, or network problems.
+With flapping detection enabled a flapping notification will be sent while other notifications are suppresed until it calms down after receiving the same status from checks a few times.
+Flapping detection can help detect configuration problems (wrong thresholds), troublesome services, or network problems.

 Flapping detection can be enabled or disabled using the `enable_flapping` attribute.
 The `flapping_threshold_high` and `flapping_threshold_low` attributes allows to specify the thresholds that control when a [host](09-object-types.md#objecttype-host) or [service](objecttype-service) is considered to be flapping.

 The default thresholds are 30% for high and 25% for low.
-If the computed flapping value excedes the high threshold a host or service is considered flapping until it drops below the low flapping threshold.
+If the computed flapping value exceeds the high threshold a host or service is considered flapping until it drops below the low flapping threshold.

 `FlappingStart` and `FlappingEnd` notifications will be sent out accordingly, if configured.
 See the chapter on